Abirii/Camara-Remote-Control/README.md

 # Iteration over the frames
-After getting list of frames we perform iteration over the frames and control the index of the list with the number of the fingers are being held up.
+After getting list of frames we perform iteration over the frames and control the index of the list with the number of that fingers are being held up.

 # Finger-counting
 Count how many fingers are being held up